yogeshmr/yogeshmr.github.io/_posts/2025-06-01-git-process.md

 # Mastering Git Workflow and Commands for Beginners

 Git is a powerful tool for version control, allowing developers to track changes, collaborate efficiently, and manage codebases effectively.
 Whether you're working on a personal project or collaborating with a team, understanding a structured Git workflow is essential.
-In this guide, I'll walk you through a step-by-step Git workflow for managing branches and commits, followed by how to set up a new project in Replit or VS Code using a GitHub repository.
+In this guide, I'll walk you through on how to set up a new project in VS Code  using a GitHub repository and followed by a step-by-step Git workflow for managing branches and commits.
 I'll also consolidate key Git commands for quick reference.

 ## Step 1: Setting Up a New Project in your IDE (VS code or others) from a GitHub Repo

 VS Code is a fantastic platform for coding in the browser, and connecting it to a GitHub repository makes version control seamless.
-Here's how to set up a new project in Replit from a GitHub repo.
+Here's how to set up a new project in VS code from a GitHub repo.

 ### Create a GitHub Repository